How to Define Post-MBA Career Goals in Your MBA Application?

 Begin by looking at the big picture.
 Where do you see yourself 10–15 years after your MBA?
 Perhaps you want to become a C-suite executive in a global FMCG firm, launch a clean energy startup, or lead digital transformation in healthcare in developing countries.

 The long-term goal should stem from your passions and values.
 What kind of impact do you want to make?
-What problems excite you?
-Which industries or causes resonate with you most deeply?
+What kind of problem statements excite you?
+Which industries or causes resonate with you?

-Keep in mind that long-term goals should not be too specific as you want to signal to the adcom that you are adaptable and open to your goals evolving in this fast-changing business landscape, but they should reflect a general direction you see your career going in and the impact you wish to create.
+Long-term goals should not be too specific as you want to signal to the adcom that you are adaptable and open to your goals evolving in this fast-changing business landscape.
+Your long-term vision should reflect a general direction you see your career going in and the impact you wish to create.

 3. Connect Short-Term Goals to Your Long-Term Vision